Upstream Bio (UPB)

 Rand Sutherland, MD, Chief Executive Officer

-Dr. Sutherland brings over 25 years of business and clinical experience to Upstream Bio.
-He most recently served as CEO of Seeker Biologics and was President of Translate Bio prior to its acquisition by Sanofi.
-Earlier in his career, he held various R&D and medical affairs leadership roles at Sanofi, focusing on developing novel medicines in Immunology and Rare Diseases.
-He also serves as an independent director for Krystal Biotech and Vanqua Bio.
+Dr. Sutherland has over 25 years of business and clinical experience.
+He most recently served as CEO of Seeker Biologics and previously as President of Translate Bio, Inc. before its acquisition by Sanofi.
+Prior to that, Dr. Sutherland held various R&D and medical affairs roles at Sanofi, leading the development of new medicines in Immunology and Rare Diseases and heading global medical affairs for the Specialty Care business unit.

 Mike Gray, MBA, Chief Financial Officer and Chief Operating Officer